The Surrogate Parent Guidance Document is new as of March 2019. An explanation of the surrogate parent process and the document can be found here.

 The State Resource Directory is designed for use by parents and professionals to locate family support resources statewide.
 Our goal is to help navigate the sometimes overwhelming amount of information on the internet and provide parents and providers a way to link with family support services and resources.
 The directory includes resources related to education, child care, therapy, financial services, health, parenting program and other family support services.
 Click here to find services and resources near you.

 The Notice of Procedural Safeguards: Rights of Parents of Students with Disabilities explains the specific rights and responsibilities of the parent in the special education process.
+The Individuals with Disabilities Education Improvement Act 2004 (IDEA 2004) requires school districts to give parents the Procedural Safeguards only one time a year, except upon: initial referral or on request for evaluation; the first occurrence of the filing of a due process hearing complaint; or upon request by a parent.

 The age of majority is when your child obtains the rights of any Iowa citizen and is legally responsible for his or her own decision, including educational decision.
 In Iowa, your child reaches the age of majority when he or she turns 18 or gets married.
 If your child under 18 is tried, convicted, and sentenced as an adult and is confined in an adult correctional facility, your child’s rights to make educational decisions transfer during the period of incarceration.
 Question and answer sheets regarding Age of Majority are below: